 Arizona Biltmore: If you want classic Arizona, then the Arizona Biltmore, a Waldorf Astoria hotel, is perfect for you.
 It opened in February 1929 and was crowned the “Jewel of the Desert”.
 It was Phoenix’s first resort.
 Frank Lloyd Wright served as the consulting architect.
 You can see many of his influences throughout the property.
 Irving Berlin, while lounging at the Catalina Pool, wrote the words “I’m dreaming of a White Christmas”.
 You will find great outdoor spaces, pools, a spa, several restaurants and a golf course.
-You might enjoy afternoon tea if you can’t stay.
+You might enjoy having a cocktail or enjoying a meal you can’t stay.
 A reimagined Biltmore opened in early 2021 after a, extensive, 15-month renovation and room refresh.
 According to the NY Times, also new to the property is an adults-only pool and the transformed Wright Bar, where the famous tequila sunrise cocktail was originally invented by the bartender Gene Sulit.

 One of my favorites is The Boulders Resort, north of Scottsdale, in Carefree.
 I really love its unique location among the huge boulders and the saguaro.
 The rooms have been recently updated.
-You can eat in the main dining room or take the short walk along the golf course to El Pedegral which is a small upscale shopping center that has several galleries, shops and restaurants.
-The Bakery Café is a great place to start the day and enjoy the outdoor seating in the attractive courtyard.
+You can eat in the main dining room or take the short walk along the golf course to El Pedregal which is a small upscale shopping center that has several galleries, shops and restaurants.

 The resort offers golf plus the Golden Door Spa.
 This is a full spa offering exercise classes, yoga, hikes and lectures and all of the pampering services.
 It is located in a very attractive building near the gatehouse that has amazing views.
 There is also an attractive small café offering indoor and outdoor seating.
 The service was really excellent.
 It is a Waldorf Astoria Resort, a part of Hilton.
 The address is 34631 Tom Darlington Drive.